Total Stock Market vs S&P 500

 Since the two indexes are not exactly interchangeable, it is wise to compare and contrast the similarities and differences before investing.

 The Total Stock Market is Not 'Total' Diversification

 Where investors can get confused and/or make mistakes, is that many total stock market index funds use the Wilshire 5000 Index or the Russell 3000 Index as the benchmark or, as Morningstar labels it, the "best-fit index."
 However both of the "total stock market" indices are either mostly or completely comprised of large capitalization stocks, which makes them have a high correlation (R-squared) to the S&P 500 Index.

 In simpler terms, a total stock market fund does not really invest in the total stock market in a literal sense.
 A better descriptor would be "broad large-cap stock index."
 Many investors make the mistake of buying a total stock market fund thinking that they have a diversified mix of large-cap stocks, mid-cap stocks and small-cap stocks in one fund.
 This is not true.

 An investor can better capture the total stock market, assuming they want to build a diversified portfolio, by purchasing mutual funds that separately represent various market segments.
-For example, an investor may invest in 4 or more funds, each representing different fund categories, such as large-cap stock, small-cap stock, foreign stock, and fixed income (bonds).
+For example, an investor may invest in four or more funds, each representing different fund categories, such as large-cap stock, small-cap stock, foreign stock, and fixed income (bonds).